brillout/awesome-angular-components/readme.md

 ###### Autosize Input / Textarea

  - [angular2-autosize](https://github.com/stevepapa/angular2-autosize) - Angular2-autosize is an Angular2 directive that automatically adjusts textarea height to fit content.

+###### Calendar

+*Show & edit events in a calendar view*

+ - [angular2-calendar](https://github.com/mattlewis92/angular2-calendar) - A flexible calendar component for angular 2.0+ that can display events on a month, week or day view.

 ###### Image Editing